bonitasoft/bonita-doc/md/work-execution-audit.md

 Some properties can be configured, these can be found in the default configuration file `bonita-tenant-community.properties` under the `Work execution audit` section

 See [the file on Github](https://github.com/bonitasoft/bonita-engine/blob/7.9.0/bpm/bonita-core/bonita-process-engine/src/main/resources/bonita-tenant-community.properties)

-There is a dedicated logger called `BONITA_WORK_AUDIT.EXECUTION`, its level can be changed to DEBUG for more information, in file `logging.properties`.